-The Japan Airport Terminal Group's Integrated Report 2023 was produced and published to explain to the public how the Group is working to solve societal issues and improve sustainable corporate value through its to the International Integrated Reporting Framework, recommended by the IFRS Foundation, and the Guidance for Collaborative Value Creation formulated by www.tokyo-airportbldg.co.jp/en Integrated report sustainability/
+The Japan Airport Terminal Group's Integrated Report 2023 was produced and published to explain to the public how the Group is working to solve societal issues and improve sustainable corporate value through its business.

+In preparing this report, we have referred to the International Integrated Reporting Framework, recommended by the IFRS Foundation, and the Guidance for Collaborative Value Creation formulated by the Ministry of Economy, Trade and Industry.